Thamphthis: Name sources and contradictions

 In the Manethonian tradition of the historian Sextus Julius Africanus, who translated Manetho, Thamphthis is described as the last ruler of the 4th dynasty with a reign of nine years.
 In the tradition of the historians Eusebius and Eratosthenes his name is missed.
 Eusebius gives the reason that Thamphthis was not meant to be named, for he "didn't do something worth to be mentioned".

 A further source for the chronology of rulers of the Old Kingdom is the Royal Canon of Turin, composed during the 19th dynasty around 1300 BC.
 It names kings which are omitted in many other kinglists.
 But the Turin Canon is damaged at several spots, so many royal names are fragmentary or completely lost in lacunae today.
 For this reason it cannot be excluded that Thamphthis' name was originally present in this document too, since the Aegyptiacae of Manetho are mostly consistent with the Turin Canon.
 In column III, line 12 king Khafre is mentioned, after him, in line 13, a lacuna appears.
 After king Shepseskaf, mentioned in line 15, a second lacuna appears.
 Whilst line 13 may possibly be assigned to a king Baka, the missing line 16 could have originally held Thamphthis' name.
 These lacunae cover two years during which a king could have reigned.

 The Royal kinglist of Saqqara from the tomb of Tjuneroy (19th dynasty) lists nine kings for the 4th dynasty, whilst the Abydos King List gives only six names.
-Curiously the Saqqara-Table has after Shepseskaf two cartouches before Userkaf, but both are heavily damaged, so the original names are no longer legible.
-Whilst one of these two cartouches once may have held Thamphthis' name, the other cartouche remains a mystery.
+The Saqqara-Table has after Shepseskaf two cartouches before Userkaf, but both are heavily damaged, so the original names are no longer legible.
+Whilst it'sthought that the former of these two cartouches once may have held Thamphthis' name, the other cartouche between it and Userkaf remains a mystery.
+Jürgen von Beckerath proposes king Nyuserre as the holder of the other cartouche; he thinks it is possible that Nyuserre was simply misplaced to the beginning of the 5th Dynasty.
+The Saqqara king list would therefore give the following succession: Khafre → Bikheris → Menkaure → Shepseskaf → Thamphthis → Nyuserrê → Userkaf.
+However, in recent years, it's been thought that the holder of the cartouche should actually be Queen Khentkaus; which would make the Saqqara king list succession be: Khafre → Bikheris → Menkaure → Shepseskaf → Thamphthis → Khentkaus → Userkaf.

 A rock inscription in the Wadi Hammamat made in the Middle Kingdom presents a list of the cartouche-names of Khufu, Djedefre, Baufra and prince Djedefhor (also recorded as Hordjedef).
-Curiously Djedefhor's name is written in a cartouche, too.
+Djedefhor's name is written in a cartouche, too.
 This leads to the possibility that he could have been a king for a very short while himself.
 If this was true, this fact would close the chronological gaps.
 But contemporary sources don't show Djedefhor and Baufra as kings; they give to these two only the titles of princes and call them both "son of the king".